jasonsamuels/jasonsamuels.github.io/_posts/2017-11-02-class-notes-wk9-f17.md

 published: true
 ---

 After this week the semester is sixty percent complete.
-It feels like just as I've gotten adjusted to it the light at the end of the tunnel is on the horizon.
+It feels like just as I've gotten adjusted a break is on the horizon.

 >Table of contents
 > * [Notes from Strategic Planning](#notes-from-strategic-planning)